tp1de/ioBroker.ems-esp/README.md

 * add pdf documentation for new functionality

 ### 3.5.0 (2024-05-15)
-* warm water starts not supported anymore within statistics due to namechanges within ems-esp firmware 3.7
+* warm water starts not supported anymore within statistics due to name changes within ems-esp firmware 3.7

 ### 3.4.4 (2024-05-15)
 * improve delays between axios get requests for km200 and ems-esp to avoid errors